The Jacobite Liberty Button

 In this paragraph, i am going to give evidence of the historically unpublicized connection of exiled Scottish Clan families into the grass-roots of the American Patriots Cause.
 I think it is important to examine the “Flash-Point” of how American Patriots began to use the Egyptian Phrygian Cap and Roman Liberty Pole.

 U.S. History claims that John Morin Scott (who was one of the founders of the Sons of Liberty, and A Brigadier General for George Washington) was the First one to have staked a wooden Liberty Cap & Pole in the City of New York in 1765.
 This came in response with the introduction of the British Stamp Act.
 John Morin Scott’s family descends from Sir John Scott, Baronet of Ancrum, the Roxburghshire in Scotland.
 Meaning, his family would be one of the exiled Scottish Clan families who where placed out of power by the British (Hanoverian) Royal family.
 We can reasonably assume Scott’s family Clan ties to indirectly to the Bonnie Prince (House of Stuart).
-I believe as a founding member of the Sons of Liberty, John Morin Scot was able to harness the dynamics of the Bonnie Scot’s earlier use of these propaganda symbols symbols in-order to restart a campaign to restore Scottish family power in the Colonies.
+I believe as a founding member of the Sons of Liberty, John Morin Scot was able to harness the dynamics of the Prince Edward Stuarts earlier use of these propaganda symbols symbols in-order to restart a campaign to restore Scottish family power in the Colonies.
 Here lies the infusion of Scottish known Propaganda Symbols abasing the British early on in the Patriot Cause.
-Supportive Colonial newspaper accounts state that disgruntled citizens would continually stake Liberty Poles in town squares as a political statements against British governance and tax policies for more then 10 years.
+Supportive Colonial newspaper accounts and re-circulated stories in English newspapers (on both sides of the Atlantic) state that disgruntled citizens would continually stake Liberty Poles in town squares as a political statements, along with other rebellion publicized events against British governance and tax policies happened for more then 10 years.
 The liberty poles were periodically destroyed by the Royal authorities, but they were quickly replaced with new ones by members of the Sons of Liberty in the City of New York, and Boston.

 My Draft Notes from 2014: